NBISweden/workshop-reproducible-research/pages/nextflow/nextflow-4-working-with-processes.md

 * Comment out (prefix with `//`) the `tag` directive from the `DONWLOAD_FASTQ_FILES` process and run the workflow again.
 What do you see?

+Without the `tag` directive you should instead see the numbers 1 through 3, representing the input files (of which there are three).
+Nextflow still tells us that it's working on one of the input files, but it's generally much more useful to actually see the sample name or ID, rather than just a number.

 * Uncomment the `tag` directive before you move on.

 # Named outputs